grafana/loki/docs/sources/alerting/_index.md

 ### Storage

-## Ruler Storage
+## Ruler storage

-The ruler supports six kinds of storage (configdb, azure, gcs, s3, swift, local).
+The ruler supports six kinds of storage: configdb, azure, gcs, s3, swift, and local.
 Most kinds of storage work with the sharded ruler configuration in an obvious way, i.e. configure all rulers to use the same backend.

 The local implementation reads the rule files off of the local filesystem.
 This is a read only backend that does not support the creation and deletion of rules through [the API](https://grafana.com/docs/loki/latest/api/#ruler).
 Despite the fact that it reads the local filesystem this method can still be used in a sharded ruler configuration if the operator takes care to load the same rules to every ruler.
 For instance this could be accomplished by mounting a [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) onto every ruler pod.

-A typical local config may look something like:
+A typical local configuration might look something like:
 ```
   -ruler.storage.type=local
   -ruler.storage.local.directory=/tmp/loki/rules
 ```

-With the above configuration the ruler would expect the following layout:
+With the above configuration, the ruler would expect the following layout:
 ```
 /tmp/loki/rules/<tenant id>/rules1.yaml
                              /rules2.yaml
 ```
 Yaml files are expected to be in the [Prometheus format](#Prometheus_Compatible) but include LogQL expressions as specified in the beginning of this doc.

-## Future Improvements
+## Future improvements

 There are a few things coming to increase the robustness of this service.
-In no particular order,
+In no particular order:

-- recording rules
+- Recording rules.
-- backend metric stores adapters for generated alert & recording rule data
+- Backend metric stores adapters for generated alert and recording rule data.
+The first will likely be Cortex, as Loki is built atop it.
   - The first will likely be Cortex, as Loki is built atop it.
-- LogQL v2 introduction
+- Introduce LogQL v2.

 ### Minutiae: Metrics backends vs in-memory

 Currently the Loki Ruler is decoupled from a backing Prometheus store.
 Generally, the result of evaluating rules as well as the history of the alert's state are stored as a time series.
 Loki is unable to store/retrieve these in order to allow it to run independently of i.e. Prometheus.
 As a workaround, Loki keeps a small in memory store whose purpose is to lazy load past evaluations when rescheduling or resharding rulers.
 In the future, Loki will support optional metrics backends, allowing storage of these metrics for auditing & performance benefits.